fudgebucket27/LoopDropSharp/README.md

 ```

 ## Credits
 The original boiler plate was originally made by myself, then Cobmin did some major modifications on a fork which I accepted into master.
+Cobmin was then added as a collaborator, and the project was reborn as LoopDropSharp

 Also thanks to: